peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 > Please note that the terms vector search and vector database are related concepts in the field of data management and information retrieval, but they have distinct meanings.

-### Vector Search and Embeddings
+### Vector Search

-Vector search is a method of finding similar items in a dataset by comparing their vector representations.
+Vector search is a method of finding similar items in a dataset by comparing their vector representations (a.k.a vector embeddings, which will be discussed in the next section).
 Unlike traditional keyword-based search, which relies on exact matches, vector search uses mathematical representations of data to find items that are similar in meaning or context.
+This is a high-level summary and we will look a little deeper into this topic but at this stage I think it would be prudent to make a comparison between `vector search` and `vector database`.
+Essentially they refer to the same thing, a process for converting unstructured data into `vector embeddings` and storing them as well as indexing the numeric representations for fast retrieval, but I guess the context in which the terms are used could be different.
+Hence, please find the following differences:

 | Aspect | Vector Search | Vector Database |
 |--------|---------------|-----------------|